FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 So, as expected LaTeX ignores anything that is written after the \end{document}
 command.
 Essentially, anything written after the \end{document} command turns out to be a comment.
-But, how do we write comments with in the document. % is the character to indicate comments.
-Anything written after a % symbol in a line, is ignored.

 ..
 L11